lutanure/dotTrack/README.md

 - Track daily fitness habits.
 - Manage a dynamic to-do list with tasks you can check off.
 - Visualize what your progress looks like with progress rings and summaries.
-- Persist data between app sessions using UserDefaults, so your progress is always saved.
+- Save progress between app sessions using UserDefaults, so your progress is always saved.
 - Sleek and responsive design.

 ### Technologies
-- Swift UI
+- SwiftUI

 ### Setup Instructions
 1. Clone the repository: `git clone <repo-url>`.